 \subsection{Memory Reduction List (MRL)}

-To generate effective swap policies, a clear optimization objective is required.
-In \sys, the goal is to reduce peak memory usage during training to remain within hardware limits, thereby preventing OOM.

-To achieve this, we use the profiler to collect actual memory usage data without swaps and construct a \emph{memory reduction list(MRL)}.
-Specifically, we identify stages where memory usage exceeds the hardware limit, shown as the red triangular sections in Fig.\ref{fig.reconstruct}.
-For each operator in this stage, we create a \emph{memory reduction entry(MRE)} indicating the memory reduction required at that operator's execution point to avoid OOM.
-Since model training repeats the same execution pattern, the allocation, usage, and deallocation order of tensors remain consistent as long as the operator sequence is unchanged, allowing us to reuse the MRL.
-Once the sequence changes and a new swap policy is required, we rebuild the MRL using newly collected memory usage data, as illustrated in Algo.~\ref{alg.policy_generation}.
-The detailed MRL data structure is as below: \lstset{style=mystyle}
+To generate effective swap policies, \sys requires a clear optimization objective: reducing peak memory usage to stay within hardware limits and prevent OOM.
+Using data collected by the profiler, we reconstruct the memory usage without swaps and build a \emph{memory reduction list (MRL)} by identifying stages where memory exceeds the hardware limit.
+For each operator in these stages, we create a \emph{memory reduction entry (MRE)} specifying how much memory must be reduced at that point.
+Since training follows a repeated execution pattern, the allocation–usage–deallocation order remains consistent as long as the operator sequence is unchanged, allowing the MRL to be reused.
+When the sequence changes and a new policy is needed, we rebuild the MRL using newly collected memory traces, as outlined in Algo.~\ref{alg.policy_generation}.